Formative years

 Through the Great Depression, engineers persisted in seeking their education.
 Tuition fees were raised, the Broadway Bridge was constructed, and the College adopted a coat of arms.
 As well, Chemical Engineering was added to the curriculum in 1931, and Geological and Engineering Physics in 1937.

-The 40's brought about major change due to the Second World War.
-Because of the demonstrated importance of engineers to the war effort, the College of Engineering became the largest College on campus for the first time.
-As well, the College saw its first female graduate, and Electrical Engineering was introduced.
+The 1940s brought about major change due to the Second World War.
+Because of the demonstrated importance of engineers to the war effort, the College of Engineering became the largest college on campus for the first time.
+As well, the college saw its first female graduate, and Electrical Engineering was introduced.

 Petroleum Engineering was instituted in 1952-53, and Ceramics was removed around that same time.
 It was also in the fifties that the engineering students were at war with the law students, bringing about such events as the abduction of the Legal Eagle and the Derby Squash Episode.

-Within the last eight years the College has seen the establishment of several research and teaching related Chairs, including the Listwin Family Chair in Innovative Teaching (renamed the Jerry G. Huff Chair in 2007) and the La Borde Chair in Engineering Entrepreneurship, the first of its kind in Canada.
-And in 2007 the University of Saskatchewan Space Design Team took first place in NASA’s 2007 Space Elevator Competition for the third year in a row.
+During the early 2000s, the college saw the establishment of several research and teaching related chairs, including the Jerry G. Huff Chair in Innovative Teaching in 2007.
+In 2007 the University of Saskatchewan Space Design Team took first place in NASA’s 2007 Space Elevator Competition for the third year in a row.

 1907 – University of Saskatchewan officially created